jackson951/React-Developer-Utils/README.md

 ## Overview

-React Developer Utils is a curated repository designed to support professional React development in production environments.
+**React Developer Utils** is a long-term, evolving repository designed to support professional React development.

-It serves as a centralized reference for patterns, utilities, and architectural guidance aligned with modern React standards.
+It consolidates:

-The repository is intended for:
+* Architectural notes and mental models
-- Consistent onboarding of React developers
+* Reusable hooks, utilities, and UI primitives
-- Faster delivery through reusable patterns
+* Proven configuration patterns
-- Shared understanding of architectural decisions
+* A controlled playground for experimentation

-- Reduced duplication of common solutions
+The goal is consistency, speed, and clarity when building and maintaining modern React applications.

 ---